ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

 When the ufs-weather-model is cloned, the basic directory structure will be similar to the example below.
 Files and some directories have been removed for brevity.

 ..
-TODO:: need WW3 details and CDEPS details
+TODO:: need GoCart details

 .. code-block:: console